The Team You Need to Do Things Right

 Marni McManus

 Marni McManus, M.A., RPA, is Director of Operations and Tribal Bio-Archaeologist for the Muwekma Ohlone Tribe.
-With over a decade of expertise in bioarchaeological analysis, she leads respectful examinations of ancestral skeletal remains, including her thesis on the Kalawwasa Rummeytak cemetery.
-McManus blends scientific methods with tribal protocols to advance repatriation, CEQA compliance, and Ohlone heritage preservation in Bay Area projects.
+With over a decade and a half of archaeological experience, Ms. McManus specializes in bioarchaeological analysis, she leading respectful examinations of ancestral skeletal remains, including her thesis on the Kalawwasa Rummeytak cemetery.
+Ms. McManus blends scientific methods with tribal protocols to elevate the past through a Tribal lens, advance repatriation, CEQA compliance, and Ohlone heritage preservation in Bay Area projects.

 Operations Director & Bio-Archaeologist